opnfv/ipv6/docs/setupservicevm/5-ipv6-configguide-scenario-1-native-os.rst

 Please note that Security Groups feature has been disabled automatically through ``local.conf`` configuration file during the setup procedure of OpenStack in both Controller Node and Compute Node.

-If you are an experienced user that installs OpenStack in a different way, please reference the following instructions to verify that Security Groups are disabled, and configuration matches the note below.
+If you are an experienced user and installing OpenStack using a different installer (i.e. not with devstack), please make sure that Security Groups are disabled in the setup.
+You can verify that your setup has the following configuration parameters.

 **OS-NATIVE-SEC-1**: Change the settings in ``/etc/neutron/plugins/ml2/ml2_conf.ini`` as follows